GabrielDesmodus/UnityGame/README.md

 # UnityGame
-Unity project for learning porposes started in 2018
+Unity project for learning porposes started in early 2018.